dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  %Y%m%d

    LOG_TIMESTAMP_USE_DATATIME
      True/False.
 Determines which time to use for the log filenames.
-If True, use INIT_BEG if LOOP_BY_INIT is True or VALID_BEG if LOOP_BY_INIT is False.
+If True, use INIT_BEG if LOOP_BY is INIT or VALID_BEG if LOOP_BY is VALID.
 If False, use current time.

      | *Used by:*  All
      | *Family:*  [config]
      | *Default:* False

+   EXTRACT_TILES_LON_ADJ
+     Specify a longitude adjustment, in degrees to be used in the analysis.
+In the ExtractTiles wrapper, this corresponds to the 2n portion of the 2n x 2m subregion tile.

+     | *Used by:*  ExtractTiles, SeriesByLead
+     | *Family:*  [config]
+     | *Default:*  Varies

-   LON_ADJ
+   [DEPRECATED] LON_ADJ
+     Please use EXTRACT_TILES_LON_ADJ instead.
 Specify a longitude adjustment, in degrees to be used in the analysis.
 In the ExtractTiles wrapper, this corresponds to the 2n portion of the 2n x 2m subregion tile.

      | *Used by:*  ExtractTiles, SeriesByLead
      | *Family:*  [config]